j494zhu/Snake-ML-Evolution/README.md

     * `done`: Did we die?
     * `score`: Current game score.
 3.  **Visuals**: I kept the UI rendering enabled.
 This allows us to visually inspect the "personality" of the model as it trains—watching it go from suicidal to strategic is the best part.
+4. **Reward Function**: I grant +10 when the snake successfullt eats the food.
+While a -10 penalty will be given when the snake either dies, or spinning infinitely in circles to survive (didn't get any food in a certain period of time)

 *`helper.py` serves as our data analyst, plotting the score history in real-time so we can visualize the convergence.*